 Did you go to specific places for your Tokyo photography experiences each time, or were there always more new areas to see and explore?

 Curiously, it was difficult to get interesting shots of young people.
 Maybe it’s just in my case.
-I tried to capture them, but most of the time the time they were staring into their smart phones and when I took a picture they did this sign, *holds up two fingers and smiles*.
+I tried to capture them, but most of the time they were staring into their smartphones and when I took a picture they did this sign, *holds up two fingers and smiles*.
 For me, that’s not interesting.

 I get that, too composed.
 I like the idea that young people are more prepared for a photograph than older generations.

-It’s curious, because in other countries that was not the case.
+It’s curious, because in other countries that were not the case.
 For example, in Belgium or Argentina, it was easy to get interesting pictures of young people.
-In Japan I didn’t succeed. *Laughs*, maybe it was my fault.
+In Japan, I didn’t succeed. *Laughs*, maybe it was my fault.

-What aspects of Japan were you trying to capture, in general and in your Tokyo photography, and were they different to what you actually captured?
+What aspects of Japan were you trying to capture, in general, and in your Tokyo photography, and were they different from what you actually captured?

 Well, as I told you, I didn’t go to Japan for street photography originally, I went for work.
 But in the end, Japanese people were so fantastic for me.
 I can’t get the same photographs in the streets of other countries, because Japanese people are different.
 We can’t understand each other; they don’t speak English and I don’t speak Japanese.
 They keep a distance, as well as being very organised and nice.
 So, if something is disturbing, they find it curious.
 If you don’t walk in the right part of the street, or if you stay in front of the door of the train, *laughs*, it’s very disturbing for them!